-Genre: Action/Adventure, Sci-fi and Fantasy; Starring: Laurence Fishburne, Carrie-Anne Moss, Keanu Reeves, Monica Bellucci, Randall Duk Kim, Nona Gaye, Matt McColm, Jada Pinkett Smith, Adrian Rayment, Neil Rayment, Hugo Weaving; Director: Andy Wachowski, Lana Wachowski; Author: Andy Wachowski, Lana Wachowski; Producer (person): Joel Silver; Release Date Wide: 05/15/2003; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Warner Bros.
+Genre: Action/Adventure, Sci-fi and Fantasy; Starring: Laurence Fishburne, Carrie-Anne Moss, Keanu Reeves, Monica Bellucci, Randall Duk Kim, Nona Gaye, Matt McColm, Jada Pinkett Smith, Adrian Rayment, Neil Rayment, Hugo Weaving; Director: Andy Wachowski, Lana Wachowski; Author: Andy Wachowski, Lana Wachowski; Producer (person): Joel Silver; Release Date Wide: 05/15/2003; Runtime (in minutes): 138; MPAA Rating: R; Distributor: Warner Bros.

 Posted May 30 2003 — 12:00 AM EDT